Atarax/viechbook/README.md

 Copy the script into the /etc/rc2.d directory so that it is executed by rc2 when the system enters (or leaves) multiuser mode.

-## Configuration

-Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your application.